htonl/crtman/README.md

 # crtman

-A minimal Certificate Authority daemon for macOS that stores its private key in the Secure Enclave (SEP) via Apple’s Security.framework, and uses OpenSSL’s low-level APIs to parse CSRs, build X.509 certificates, and generate CRLs.
+A minimal Certificate Authority daemon for macOS that stores its private key in the MacOS Keychain via Apple’s Security.framework, and uses OpenSSL’s low-level APIs to parse CSRs, build X.509 certificates, and generate CRLs.
 Communication is exposed over a TLS-wrapped UNIX or TCP socket with a JSON/newline protocol.

 ---

 ## Features

 - **SEP Key Protection**
-  CA private key is generated and pinned inside the Secure Enclave via `SecKeyCreateRandomKey`, never exposed in clear on disk.
+  CA private key is generated and protected with the Secure Enclave via `SecKeyCreateRandomKey`.
+An improvement would be to store the key itself in SEP.
+This requires app to be signed by a provisioning profile.
 - **OpenSSL X.509 Handling**
   CSR parsing, certificate construction, and DER→PEM encoding use OpenSSL’s libcrypto API.
 - **JSON-over-TLS Protocol**